nightcrawcode/nightcrawcode/README.md

 ### Hi there 👋

-My name is Martin and here are some stuff about me:
+My name is Martin and I live in Reno NV here are some stuff about me:

-- I Code in Lua, and Javascript!
+- I code in Lua, GML, and a few more
-- I do web development as well
+- I am a game dev and love to make games
-- and school is boring
+- I have school and may not be active all the time!

-check out my [twitter](https://twitter.com/drwhomusteat)
+check out my [twitter](https://twitter.com/drwhomusteat) check out my games I made [here](https://drnightcrawler.itch.io/)

-and that it, thanks for reading!
+That is it thanks for reading my ReadMe!